SALMON-TDDFT/SALMON-DOCS/source/exercises.rst

 Mandatory: nscf

-This namelists specify parameters related to the self-consistent field calculation.
+This input keywords specify parameters related to the self-consistent field calculation.

 ::